The Parts of a Book and the Elements of Content

 - Title Page: The title page is the page that contains the title of the book, the author (or authors) and the publisher.

-- Copyright Page: This includes the declaration of copyright—meaning, who owns the copyright, which is generally the authors)—and other types of credits such as illustrators, editorial staff, and indexer.
+- Copyright Page: This includes the declaration of copyright—meaning, who owns the copyright ( generally the authors)—and other types of credits such as illustrator, editorial staff, and indexer.
 Sometimes, this page has notes from the publisher and copyright acknowledgments—for books that contain reprinted material that requires permissions, such as excerpts, song lyrics, etc. The edition number (the number that represents the number of the edition and of the printing) is also on the copyright page.
-Some books will specifically note “First Edition,” while others don’t declare that they are first editions.
-Instead, a first edition book is represented with a number.
+Some books will specifically note they are a “first edition.”
+With others, the edition is represented with a number.
 In those cases, a first edition would look like: 10 9 8 7 6 5 4 3 2 1.
-A second edition would look like: 10 9 8 7 6 5 4 3 2
+A second edition would look like: 10 9 8 7 6 5 4 3 2.

 - Dedication: The dedication page is where the author honors an individual, or individuals, by declaring that the labor of the book is dedicated “To” (and the name, or names, are filled in).

-- Table of Contents: This area outlines what is included in each chapter of the book.
+- Table of Contents: This page or pages outline what is included in each chapter of the book.

 - Foreword: The forward is what is referred to as the “set up” for the book—typically written by someone other than the author.

-- Preface or Introduction: The introduction is another “set up” but it's for the book’s contents, generally written by the author.
+- Preface or Introduction: The introduction is another “set up,” but it's generally written by the author.